Go to top

 The Research Project

-For the research project, each participant will choose a topic related to Neuroscience, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
-The topic must be submitted and approved by email no later than 12/18/23.
+For the research project, each participant will choose a topic related to Nanotechnology, and develop a hypothesis, appropriate arguments, and evidence to support and/or reject their hypothesis.
+The topic must be submitted and approved by email no later than 12/9/2024.
 The topic itself must be researched, and put together in the form of an essay, a slideshow, or a video presentation.
 The research project will be graded by two to four professional evaluators, and the mean value will determine a participant’s final score.

 In order to be accepted, each project must be the participant’s original work – their own thoughts and words.
 Plagiarism and AI generated content is not allowed.
 Any outside sources can be briefly quoted with proper citation, but the majority of the project must be the participant‘s original work.